 it was an important town and was the administrative centre of the

 Hundred of West Derby.

 The scanty remains of Burscough Priory which still stand in Abbey

-lane just off the A59 between Ormskirk are now schedules as an
+Lane just off the A59 between Ormskirk is

 By Tudor times, many of the nobility had residences at Ormskirk,

 including Lord Stanley, descendant of the ancient sovereigns of the